brown-ccv/slurm/README.md

 `8888888` is the job number and `_3` is the array task id.
 You can cancel the whole array at once with 8888888, or individual arrays with `8888888_3`.

+A note on Matlab Parallel Computing Toolbox (PCT).
+There is an example ` job-array-par-matlab.sh ` in the job_array folder for using Matlab PCT with job arrays which shows how to start multiple parpools without the Matlab instances interfering with each other.

 # Dependent jobs

 Dependent jobs are a great tool when you have several stages in your data anaylsis.
 Here we have a small example of a three step process.
 This example can be found in the directory `dependent_jobs`.
 Step1 must finish successfully before Step2 starts, Step2 must be completed (successful or unsucessful) before Step3 starts.